 HEL-3950 Master's Thesis in Public Health - 30 ECTS

-The master thesis (30 ECTS) is the final steps leading to your graduate degree, and demonstrates the student's ability to explore, develop, and organize materials relating to a certain topic or problem in a field of study.
-Your manuscript is a scholarly presentation of the results of the research you conducted.
+The master thesis (30 ECTS) is the final step leading to your graduate degree, and demonstrates the student's ability to explore, develop, and organize materials relating to a certain topic or problem in the field of study.
+Your thesis manuscript is a scholarly presentation of the results of the research you conducted.
 This workload is normally distributed over two or several semesters.
 It is important to work systematically and utilize the given time properly.

 The thesis is to be carried out as a research project.
 It can either be: